Saturday, August 30th, 2025

 11:30 AM – Industry Conference

-The ICFF is proud to return to the 82nd Venice International Film Festival with its flagship conference dedicated to fostering creative and commercial partnerships between Italy and Canada.
+The ICFF is proud to return to the 82nd Venice International Film Festival with its flagship industry conference dedicated to fostering creative and commercial partnerships between Italy and Canada.

 PART I — Creating in Toronto: From Location to Innovation